Morning Sickness Relaxation Meditation

 Let the first minute be plain.
 Notice the room, the air on your face, and the support under your body.
 If counted breathing feels okay, inhale for 3 and exhale for 4.
 If counting irritates you, skip it.
 Just breathe in a way you do not have to force.

-Now soften the jaw.
-Let the tongue rest.
-Allow the shoulders to drop by one small degree.
-Let the belly be exactly as it is.
-Relax the hands and legs without trying to become heavy or still.
+Let the tongue rest and the face soften in whatever way is available.
+Allow the arms to release by one small degree.
+Let the belly be exactly as it is, without pushing it out or pulling it in.
+Relax the hands and legs without trying to become perfectly still.

 Relaxation phrases for nausea waves